 - Outdoor Emergency Transportation (OET) Training: OET Training teaches candidates skiing and toboggan handling skills required to safely transport injured skiers.
 Candidates must have strong skiing skills and be in good physical condition to complete this part of the training, but even small-framed patrollers can handle toboggans safely with proper technique.

-Again, the first year is a huge time commitment and very challenging at times.
+Again, the first year is a huge time commitment and quite challenging at times.
 However, completing the program and earning a place on the MSSP will be life changing and lifelong friendships will likely be developed along the way!